Ultimate Guide To NDIS + NDIS Plan Management

 National: the NDIS is being introduced progressively across all states and territories.

-Disability: the NDIS provides support to eligible people with intellectual, physical, sensory, cognitive and psychosocial disability.
-Early intervention supports can also be provided for eligible people with disability or children with developmental delay.
+Disability: the NDIS provides support to eligible people with intellectual, physical, sensory, cognitive and psychosocial disabilities.
+Early intervention supports can also be provided for eligible people with disability or children with developmental delays.